ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The action to take on a long (FS_LONG_TIMEOUT second) failsafe event in AUTO, GUIDED
 or LOITER modes.
-A long failsafe event in stabilization modes will
+A long failsafe event in plane stabilization modes will
-always cause an RTL (ReturnToLaunch).
-In AUTO modes you can choose
-whether it will RTL or continue with the mission.
+always cause an RTL (ReturnToLaunch) or a QLAND or QRTL, dependent upon which Q_OPTION is selected), if in copter stabilization modes in a Quadplane.
+In AUTO modes you can choose whether it will RTL or continue with the mission.
 If FS_LONG_ACTN is 0
 then it will continue with the mission, if it is 1 then it will enter
 RTL mode.
 Note that if FS_SHORT_ACTN is 1, then the aircraft will
 enter CIRCLE mode after FS_SHORT_TIMEOUT seconds of failsafe, and will always enter